Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Introduction

 \section{Introduction}

 Stochastic gradient descent (SGD) is the computational workhorse behind a large class of operations research and management science problems, including simulation optimization, large-scale stochastic programming, and data-driven estimation in service and supply-chain systems.
 In these settings, \emph{sampling effort is a decision variable}: each iterate trades off additional replications (or scenarios) against the number of updates that can be executed under a fixed budget.
-Several widely observed phenomena depend on this tradeoff: small mini-batches often dominate large batches in wall-clock efficiency; constant-step SGD exhibits steady-state ``error floors'' and implicit regularization; and plain SGD frequently behaves as if it were curvature-aware despite using only first-order information.
+Several widely observed phenomena depend on this trade-off: small mini-batches often dominate large batches in wall-clock efficiency; constant-step SGD exhibits steady-state ``error floors'' and implicit regularization; and the linearized local equilibrium of plain SGD exhibits directional structure related to the local curvature--noise geometry, despite the drift being unpreconditioned.